VersaX-CS/PocketLedger/README.md

 # PocketLedger
-All in one finance manger
+All in one financial manager